Welcome to the HPPLC pre-PT guidelines!

 |Lifespan Development: SPH-F 150, EDUC-P 314 5, or PSY-P 315 6.
 (Some programs, like those at Indiana State University, require Developmental Psychology; therefore, PSY-P 315 may be a more flexible option than the other two, depending on the preferences of the programs to which you are applying.
 If you take Developmental Psychology, it must cover the full lifespan, birth to death.)||3|

 - All chemistry, physics, human anatomy and human physiology courses used to fulfill admission requirements must be major-level courses and include a lab.
-Avoid taking more than one lab course in a given semester.
+It is usually best to avoid taking more than one lab course in a given semester.

 - If you are contemplating pursuing medical or dental school, we advise that you do not take CHEM-C 118.
 Instead, we advise you to take CHEM-C 341 and 342 (Organic Chemistry Lectures I & II), CHEM-C 343 (Organic Chemistry Lab I), and CHEM-N 330 (Intermediate Organic Chemistry).
 IU PT will accept N330 in place of C118.